Chapter Twenty-Eight - Second Chances

 "Me either."
 Mackenzie said, then suggested,"How about one of us hides under the covers, we can be the bait?"

 "No it won't work.
 For one; I'm not ever letting you be bait for anything."
-Dean said to the girl still pressed against his side, then added,"And two; It's gotta get close enough to feed it'll see us.
-Believe me I don't like it, but it's gotta be the kid."
+Dean said to the girl still pressed against his side, then added,"And two; It's gotta get close enough to feed it'll see us."
+Pausing for a moment, he shook his head, then said,"Believe me I don't like it, but it's gotta be the kid."

 "Fair enough.
 We'll explain it all to him and-"

 "No not we."
 Sam interrupted.
 "You, Dean.
 You will explain it to him and ask if he wants to be used as bait.
 But just ask, don't force him into it."

 "I never force anyone into anything."
 Dean argued.
 "I'm a nice, understanding guy."